mlincon/virtualbox-configs/README.md

 - Postman
 - Terraform CLI
 - VSCode (along with extensions)
-- Zsh (will be set to default shell)
+- Zsh (with Powerlevel10k theme and will be set to default shell)